-To be eligible to apply for a public practice certificate you must attend a Public Practice Program Intensive and pass the three hour exam for Practice Management, the distance learning component of the Public Practice Program.
-You can attend an Intensive in the same semester you are enrolled in the distance learning component or after completing the exam.
+To be eligible to apply for a public practice certificate you must attend a Public Practice Program Intensive workshop and pass the three hour exam for Practice Management, the distance learning subject of the Public Practice Program.
+You can attend an Intensive workshop in the same semester you are enrolled in the distance learning subject or after completing the exam.

-Members who attend the entire Intensive, including the networking component, may claim up to 19 CPD hours.
+Members who attend the entire workshop, including the networking component, may claim up to 19 CPD hours.

-Members should only register to attend an Intensive if they are a CPA or FCPA and they are enrolled in or have passed the distance learning component of the Public Practice Program.
+Members should only register to attend an Intensive workshop if they are a CPA or FCPA and they are enrolled in or have passed the distance learning subject of the Public Practice Program.

-This component introduces you to the major elements relating to setting up and operating a public practice, including the role and responsibilities of a public practitioner in the enhancement of both the quality and efficiency of services they provide.
+This subject introduces you to the major elements relating to setting up and operating a public practice, including the role and responsibilities of a public practitioner in the enhancement of the quality and efficiency of services they provide.
 The study program is completed by undertaking an examination.

-The course will present and facilitate discussion on topics covered in the distance learning study program and provide the opportunity for practical application and input.
+The Intensive workshop will present and facilitate discussion on topics covered in the distance learning subject and provide the opportunity for practical application and input.
 CPA Australia expects that your attendance at the course and your exposure to practising members will be reflected in the quality of your business activities in the future.

-- to complement the distance learning component of the Public Practice Program.
-The Intensive provides an interactive environment for you to consider, with experienced practitioners who possess appropriate skills and expertise, points that are of special interest to you
+- to complement the distance learning subject of the Public Practice Program.
+The workshop provides an interactive environment for you to consider, with experienced practitioners who possess appropriate skills and expertise, points that are of special interest to you

 - to provide a forum at which you can: